Updated: May 28

 Both beaches are located near to each other.
 It's around 7 km from Sao Bento.
 Gondarem and Praia do molhe are the beaches with Rocky shore.
 The weather was quite cold in October so it was not an ideal situation for the swimming but it is a best place for summers.

-I had a long walk along the shore.
+We had a long walk along the shore.
 There are many beach side cafés where you can enjoy your lunch and drink with an amazing view.
 After an overwhelming experience of the Atlantic Ocean we went to Pizza Hut for a Veg Pizza and enjoyed the cold breeze.

-I will recommend to go to the rocks as well for an everlasting experience with the mighty waves of Atlantic Ocean.
+We would recommend to go to the rocks as well for an everlasting experience with the mighty waves of Atlantic Ocean.

 Getting a ride in the traditional Tram of Portugal is a must thing to do in Porto.
 Most people associate it with Lisbon but it was first started in Porto.